MarkHoeber/sublime_sphinx_guide/source/code_blocks.rst

   .. literalinclude:: configuration.json
     :language: JSON

-You could add code-block directives for different languages as :ref:`Snippets`.
+You could add code-block directives for different languages as :ref:`snippets<Use Snippets as Shortcuts>`.

-Line Numbers
+Show Line Numbers
 ***********************

 You can add line numbers to code examples with the ``:linenos:`` parameter.

 .. code-block:: RST
+  :linenos:

   .. code-block:: javascript
     :linenos: